 “Don’t be shy, ladies and gentlemen!
 Don’t be shy!” he would reappear a few minutes later, as shaky and wobbly as before, and yell: “One for the road!
 One for the road, ladies and gentlemen!
 And Merry Christmas to you!”

-When I got out of there myself — yet without all that dragging and towing — I felt the sidewalk swim beneath me, just as if it tried to catch me off guard and smack me in the face.
-I saw everything swim and be in constant motion: the snow-caked shops closed for the night; the blazing street lamps forcing me to squint my eyes; the snowplows sailing majestically down the snow-covered streets like the monumental icebreakers that are about to reach and claim the North Pole; the trashcans being discreetly emptied by the warmly dressed garbage men roaming the empty streets — a swarm of nocturnal creatures creeping out of their lairs only after dark.
+When I got out of there myself — yet without all that dragging and hauling — I felt the sidewalk swim beneath me, just as if it tried to catch me off guard and smack me in the face.
+I saw everything swim and be in constant motion: the snow-caked shops closed up for the night; the blazing streetlamps forcing me to squint my eyes; the snowplows sailing majestically down the snow-covered streets like monumental icebreakers that are about to reach and claim the North Pole; the trashcans being discreetly emptied by the warmly dressed garbage men roaming the empty alleys — a swarm of nocturnal creatures creeping out of their lairs only after dark.
 The world, despite the pervading cold, seemed to be in a sudden mood for swimming — so I swam along with it.

-I swam down the road, my plump and short legs desperately worked beneath me — like the needles in the hands of one knitting a jumper — doing their fat best not to let me down; my long coat grazed and caressed the snowdrifts, like a delicate and passionate lover.
+I swam down the road, my plump and short legs desperately worked beneath me — like needles in the hands of a card-carrying member of a knitting circle — doing their fat best not to let me down; my long coat grazed and caressed the snowdrifts, like a delicate and passionate lover.

-I staggered back, back to where the shops and flashy display windows could be found.
-I staggered back to the shops with their shelves bending and buckling under the overflow of presents, toys, mascots, shiny gift-wrapping papers, and everything that one might wish for on a day like this.
-I staggered back there, yet only to find them all closed and boarded up — such a cruel lack of compassion on a night like this, on such a special night like this.
-The tree sellers were gone as well and only the occasional heaps of green needles here and there — impossible to miss on the uncompromising whiteness of the fresh snow, like the blots of blood on the crime scene — marked the spots where they had till recently practiced their trade.
+I staggered back, back to where all the shops and flashy display windows could be found.
+I staggered back to the shops with their shelves bending and buckling under the overflow of presents, toys, mascots, shiny gift wrapping paper, and everything that one might wish for on a day like this.
+I staggered back there, yet only to find them all closed up and boarded up — such a cruel lack of compassion on a night like this, on such a special night like this.
+The Christmas tree sellers were gone as well and only the occasional piles of green pine needles here and there — impossible to miss on the uncompromising whiteness of the fresh snow, like bloodstains dappling a crime scene — marked the spots where they had till recently practiced their prickly trade.

 Before I realized what I was really doing, I grabbed a spruce growing next to some building — the first one that I had encountered on my way.
-I kept wrestling and fighting with it, the snow and needles raining on me, on the ground, on the car parked nearby, until the fairly thin trunk gave up and broke with a snap.
+I kept wrestling and fighting with it—as if I were struggling with a would-be jumper intending to throw himself off the roof—the snow and needles raining on me, on the ground, on the car parked nearby, until the fairly thin trunk gave up and broke with a snap.

-Eager to walk away from there as fast as possible, from the amputated tree trunk sticking accusatorily from the snow, from the incriminating evidence of my wooden crime, I cleaned it up; I straightened the spruce up, as if I were adjusting a child’s clothes before dropping it off at school.
+Eager to walk away from there as fast as possible, from the beheaded tree trunk sticking accusatorily out of the snow, from the incriminating evidence of my wooden crime, I cleaned it up.
+I straightened the spruce up, as if I were adjusting a child’s clothes before dropping it off at school.